-LA county takes back John MacArthur's parking lot in dispute over church closure
+LA county takes back John MacArthur's parking lot amid dispute over church closure

 John MacArthur's megachurch has been told it can no longer use part of its parking lot that has been leased from Los Angeles County since 1975.